TiagoLourinho/Talk2Me/README.md

 # Performance

-To test performance robustness two files were given, `sampler.py` and `spammer.py` (in `performance\`).
-The first one sample the CPU and MEM usage of the server process during a certain amount of seconds and the second one spams the server with consecutive messages from multiple users.
+To test performance robustness two files were given, `sampler.py` and `spammer.py` (in `performance/`).
+The first one samples the CPU and MEM usage of the server process during a certain amount of seconds and the second one spams the server with consecutive messages from multiple users.

 # Usage